SmallPlanet/colt/README.md

 ```

-Language codes will be used for both [sourceLanguage] and [translationLanguage].
+Language codes will be used for both `sl` (source language) and `tl` (translation language) arguments.
 For codes and supported language pairs, please refer to the SYSTRAN.io section below.

 The path argument can be used two different ways: